 - If you sneeze or cough don’t forget to ‘catch it, bin it, kill it’

-- Try and keep a distance of two meters or three steps away from the person you care for
+- You should keep a safe distance of two meters or three steps away from the person you care for

 - Make sure the person you care for has the information they need about who they should call if they feel unwell, for example NHS 111

 If you are pregnant, there’s lots of information on a healthy pregnancy and breastfeeding support available at Let's Get Healthy.
-If you are pregnant and worried about coronavirus you can find specific, expert advice from the Royal College of Obstetricians and Gynaecologists
+If you are pregnant and worried about coronavirus you can find specific, expert advice from www.nhs.uk/pregnancy-and-coronavirus and the Royal College of Obstetricians and Gynaecologists.

 From 28 weeks of pregnancy your midwife can sign you up to a free text service called Flo which will send you texts during your pregnancy and up to six weeks after your baby is born with useful tips and information.
 If you’d like to know more about Flo have a look at our introduction to Flo video.